nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 11: The `InsuranceCommand` then returns a new `CommandResult` object with the result of the execution.

-Step 12: The `LogicManager` then calls the `saveAddressBook` of the `Storage` object to save the contents of the `AddressBook` object.

-Step 13: The `LogicManager` then returns the `CommandResult` object.
+Step 12: The `LogicManager` then returns the `CommandResult` object.
 ### Delete feature

 #### Implementation